Hello (2008 film): Plot

 One night, Shyam and his friends are forced to work in the nighttime shift until 4:00 in the morning.
 At work, Shyam realizes that Priyanka is going through a tough time with her arranged marriage with Ganesh, a wealthy Indian-American who stays in the United States.
 Shyam taps into the phone line thanks to Varun helping him so that he can overhear their conversations to try and break off the arranged marriage.
 Radhika is heartbroken after learning that her husband Anuj is having an extramarital affair with another woman.
 When Bakshi calls all of them to his office for a meeting, he talks with his American boss, and the six friends overhear his plan about him going to Boston and steal Shyam and Varun's website manual along with him.
-Esha gets upset telling Shyam that Varun used her for nothing, so Shyam tries talking to Varun until he loses his temper and starts destroying the cafeteria.
+Esha gets upset telling Shyam that someone who promised her a successful modeling career used her for nothing.
+Shyam talks to Varun about this until he loses his temper and starts destroying the cafeteria.
 At a party, they all get drunk and decide to head back home since it is late.
 The six are on their way home until they approach an accident and are stuck on top of a cliff in their car, and if anybody tries to move, the car may lose its balance and fall off the cliff.
 They all remain calm, and Shyam tries to call someone; he finds his phone battery has run out; therefore, in a rage, he breaks his phone and throws it on the floor of the car.
 Later on, still trapped in the car, the broken phone receives a phone call; six surprised friends answer it, only to find the caller is God.
 God tells the six they should keep calm and just believe in themselves, and all will be well.
 They do as they are told and find that the london brigade has arrived to save them.
 They are all saved.
 Bakshi is fired by his American boss for his scrutiny.
 After the night shift is finished, Shyam and Priyanka rekindle their relationship.
 Years later, Shyam and Varun open their own website academy; Shyam proposes to Priyanka and marries her; Military Uncle pays for a visa and goes to America; Radhika lives a carefree life after divorcing Anuj; Esha quits her fashion modeling career and works as an NGO Labourer; and Priyanka studies to become a school teacher.
 After the story, Khan asks the woman who she is, and she replies, "If you believe in yourself, you will know the answer."
 She walks out of the lounge, and as Khan follows her, he seems to witness that she has suddenly disappeared.
 He believes in himself, his jet gets fixed, and he flies back home.